pratiyush295/LLM-AND-PROMPT-ENGINEERING/RAG - LLAMA3.1 - GROQ - CITATION - PINECONE VECTOR DB/README.md

 ## **Acknowledgements**

-This project is based on a tutorial from [Superteams.ai](https://superteams.ai/), which provided a foundational understanding of the RAG framework and its application in advanced AI systems.
+This project is based on a tutorial from [Pratiyush Singh](https://pratiyush295.github.io/pratiyush/), which provided a foundational understanding of the RAG framework and its application in advanced AI systems.

 ## **License**